AsiaGrpr/holbertonschool-validation/module2_task1/README.md

     - stop: Stop the application.
     - clean: Stop the application, delete the binary and log file.
     - test: Test the application.

+## Logging

+All logs are written to ./awesome-api.log using the Winston logger.